maayan321/News-Application/README.md

+News-Application

 Instructions:

-In the Server project directory, you can run :
+In the Server project directory, run :

 ### `mvn install`